kmartenczuk/python_console/README.md

     conn0.close()
     return None
 ```
-The application helps in mass conversion of values to static tables.
+The application helps in data conversion to static tables.

 ## 2) CTE CSV to SQL Table Exporter
 > Console